Teach The World

 Goodbye To Love / I Won't Last A Day Without You

-- Johnny Cash and the Evangel Temple Choir
+- Johnny Cash and The Evangel Temple Choir

 A Thing Called Love